GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - 2024: Multiple companies fined for illegal Google Analytics use

-Small businesses aren’t immune.
-Austrian DPA has fined small websites for GA violations.
+Small businesses are not immune.
+The Austrian DPA has fined small websites for GA violations.

 Use this checklist to verify your setup: